-- Start by making sure you’re working with an investor that’s right for you; then look at all the terms — not just valuation.
+- First, consider the people.
+Is the investor the right partner for you and your plans?
+Then look at all the terms — not just valuation.

-- Make sure you understand critical elements like liquidation preferences, the options pool and board seats.
+- Ensure you understand critical elements like liquidation preferences, the options pool and board seats.

 - VCs are experts and negotiation pros.
 Work with a good lawyer and learn when to dig in and when to accommodate.

-Perhaps no single piece of paper is as pivotal in determining your startup’s future as the term sheet for proposed financing.
+The term sheet for proposed financing is perhaps the most pivotal piece of paper in determining your startup’s future.
 In as little as 500 words, a VC’s term sheet lays out the financial terms of the investment, how much your startup will be worth, who will control it and who will profit the most if the company is sold or goes public.

 The term sheet is akin to a letter of intent.
 Once signed, it opens up a process of negotiation between your founding team and a VC that will result in a legal document detailing their investment.
-But given that final investment agreements typically follow the road map laid out by the term sheet, it is essential that you understand its provisions and their implications, and develop a negotiating strategy.
+Given that final investment agreements typically follow the road map laid out by the term sheet, it is essential that you understand its provisions and their implications and develop a strong negotiating strategy.

-What’s more, your first Series A term sheet will likely serve as the blueprint for any succeeding funding rounds, enhancing provisions favorable to you or magnifying mistakes that could result in loss of control or a smaller payout in the event of an acquisition.
+What’s more, your first Series A term sheet will likely serve as the blueprint for any succeeding funding rounds, enhancing provisions favourable to you or magnifying mistakes that could result in loss of control or a smaller pay-out in the event of an acquisition.